 Marketing to your farm

 There is more to consider when selecting a farm than the turnover rate.
 There’s the absorption rate or demand for homes (reported as “months of inventory”), how many additional agents are already in the area, and whether one agent seems to dominate the market.
-Qualifiers such as demographics and features that define the area are also worthy of your careful thought and should include average age and income of residents, the types and average age of the homes, quality of the local schools, nearby employers, commuting distances, and options for public transportation.
+Qualifiers such as demographics and features that define the area are also worthy of your careful thought.
+When making your choice, include in your research the average age and income of residents, the types and average age of the homes, the quality of the local schools, nearby employers, commuting distances, and options for public transportation.

 Once you’ve selected the area you wish to farm, you’re going to need a way to market your real estate business to its residents—and we have the resources to help.